-Puerto Rico is generally an affordable destination for travelers on a tight budget.
-The cost of your trip to Puerto Rico really depends on the level of comfort you will want while here.
-If you’re backpacking and planning on staying in dormitories, hostels and eating fast food then budget between $35 to $50 a day.
+Puerto Rico is generally an affordable destination for travelers on all budgets.
+The cost of your trip to Puerto Rico really depends on the level of comfort you will expect while here.
+If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $30 to $50 a day.
 If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $50 to $100 per day.
-If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $250 plus a day.
+If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 Meal For One

 Other essential items to pack for a trip to Puerto Rico include a good quality travel backpack.
-Choose the brand carefully and make sure you find the right size backpack for your torso.
+Choose the backpack brand carefully and make sure that you find the correct size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
-Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.
+Read our related backpack blog post which is all about how to choose the best backpacks for women travelers.
+Smaller items to pack include a padlock and a money belt to keep important documents like your passport safe.

 Last but not least and perhaps the most fun part of the Puerto Rico trip planning journey is packing for it!